-5.5 Baseline/bias pressure, initial [Pa]
+5.5 Baseline, initial [Pa] and Baseline, final [Pa]

-This is the baseline pressure before a pressurization or depressurization test.
-Baseline values are averaged to correct the building gauge pressure readings.
-Before turning on the fan, determine the baseline pressure once the building is prepared for the test.
+This is the baseline pressure before (or after) a pressurization or depressurization test.
+Before turning on the fan, measure the pressure once the building is prepared for the test, as well as after the induced pressure readings have been taken and the fan is shut off.

-According to the ASTM standard, at least 1 bias pressure reading (taken with measurements averaged over 10 seconds) is required before the target pressures are induced.
-This value can be measured and entered manually by using the [Baseline] function on the Retrotec gauge, or let the automatic test capture it.
+According to the USACE protocol, at least 12 bias pressure readings (each taken with measurements averaged over 10 seconds) are required before the induced pressure readings are taken.
+These values can be measured and entered manually by using the [Baseline] function on the Retrotec gauge, or the automatic test will capture them.